Unveiling the dark Universe with HI and EMBER-2: Results and Discussion

 For the simulation, halo catalogs can readily be computed using AHF and are used to compute halo-based metrics.
 However, we do not have access to such catalogs for the reconstructed maps.
-Thus, we define the following algorithm to analyze dark matter structures in 2-d maps that can be compared between simulation and emulation:\footnote{The entire algorithm is implemented using \href{https://scikit-image.org/}{\texttt{scikit-image}}.} \begin{enumerate} \item A threshold is applied to the dark matter density map where only pixels with values $\geq n_\delta \cdot \delta$ are retained, where $\delta = \Sigma_\mathrm{dm} / \overline{\Sigma_\mathrm{dm}} - 1$. $n_\delta$ is a free parameter that we set to 10, such that the abundance of halos at a dark matter mass of $10^{11}\, h^{-1} \Msun$ is similar to the AHF result. \item Peaks in the thresholded map are identified using a local maxima finder.
-These mark the centers of the dark matter structures. \item Using these centers and the thresholded image, we use the watershed segmentation, which "floods" the image from the predefined centers and assigns connected pixels to their corresponding structures. \item We discard any structure with a total dark matter mass that is $\le 10^9\, h^{-1} \Msun$ (corresponding to $10^3$ particles) to only preserve well-resolved structures. \item We assign a size $R_{\rm dm}$ to each structure according to $R_{\rm dm} = \sqrt{A_{\rm dm} / \pi}$ where $A_{\rm dm}$ is the structure area.
-We have checked that identified structures are roughly spherical, and thus the above assumption is suitable for the analysis performed here. \item For each structure we compute its total dark matter mass $M_{\rm dm} = \Sigma_{\rm dm} \times A_{\rm dm}$, as well as its HI fraction $f_{\rm HI}$ defined as the ratio of the HI mass contained in $A_{\rm dm}$ and $M_{\rm dm}$.\footnote{Unless otherwise stated, masses are in units of $\Msun$.} Furthermore, radial profiles $\Sigma_{\rm dm}(r)$ are extracted by computing the average surface density for concentric annuli around the patch center. \end{enumerate}
+Thus, we define the following algorithm based on the HI ground truth maps to analyze underlying dark matter structures that can be compared between simulation and emulation:\footnote{The entire algorithm is implemented using \href{https://scikit-image.org/}{\texttt{scikit-image}}.} \begin{enumerate} \item To exclude background pixels, a threshold is applied to the HI density map where only pixels with values $\geq 10^{-3} \; \Msun / \rm ckpc^{2}$ are retained. \item Peaks in the thresholded map are identified using a local maxima finder.
+These mark the centers of HI and dark matter structures.
+We then measure several properties of the dark matter structures within a fixed circular aperture with fixed radius $R_{\rm fix}=150$ ckpc. \item For each structure we compute its total dark matter mass $M_{\rm dm}$, as well as its dark matter fraction as the ratio of dark matter and HI mass contained within its area $A=\pi R_{\rm fix}^2$.
+For each structure we also compute its peak HI number density $N_{\rm HI}$, defined as the highest $N_{\rm HI}$ pixel value within $A$, and use it to assign the structure to one of the following classes: Intergalactic Medium (IGM) if $N_{\rm HI} \leq 10 ^{17.2} \rm \, cm^{-2}$, Lyman Limit Systems (LLSs) if $N_{\rm HI} \leq 10^{19} \rm \, cm^{-2}$, sub-Damped Lyman-$\alpha$ absorbers (sDLAs) if $N_{\rm HI} \leq 10^{20.3} \rm \, cm^{-2}$ and DLAs if $N_{\rm HI} > 10^{20.3} \rm \, cm^{-2}$, where the threshold values are adopted from \citet{peroux_2020}.
+Using bilinear interpolation, we also extract radial surface density profiles $\Sigma_{\rm dm}(r)$ and $\Sigma_{\rm HI}(r)$ for concentric annuli around the structure center. \end{enumerate}

 We then apply this algorithm to the simulated and reconstructed dark matter maps and use the resulting structure catalogs in our further analysis. \\